“Mrs. S”: A Commemorative Journal Page

 Journal Page Highlight: The Lost Boy

 Today, I’d like to share some thoughts about a page I sort of … well, “lost”.
 As much as I wanted to include it in my current series of works in the Atrium Show, it won’t be there.
-Sometimes a precious page may be ruined when it gets glued down in an awkward fashion […]
+Sometimes a precious page may be […]

 Journal Page Highlight: I was Raised on Country Sunshine

 Today I’d like to share some thoughts with you about another one of my latest journal pages, “Country Sunshine”, which was named in part by the cheerful country tune made popular by Dottie West.
-Late last year while taking a workshop in Arnprior, I enjoyed trading stories with another student about country music’s role […]
+Late last year while taking a workshop in Arnprior, I […]

 The Collage Artist is In!